A musical cryptogram is a series of music notes generated from text.

 Musical cryptograms are a creative aid that any musician can draw inspiration from.
 There are a few options out there so we'll save you some time and share our favorite options.

-If you wanted to get your feet wet and try generating a classical composition right within your browser, Clarallel was a great free option.
-The app was taken offline early January 2022, unfortunately.
+If you want to get your feet wet and try generating a classical composition right within your browser, Clarallel is a great free option.
+The app was offline for a few months but re-emerged in February 2023.

 ClassicFM used the expression musical cipher to describe Clarallel's output and featured this example.